By KBB.com Editors

 Manual-mode Transmission Operation

-Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever.
+Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever or paddle shifters.
 Even so, these buttons are easy to find and use, and the transmission responds with satisfying promptness.

 Power Fold-and-Tumble Second-row Seating